DishankChauhan/CredLink/README.md

-# VerifyChain - Blockchain Resume Verification System
+# CredLink - Blockchain Resume Verification System

-VerifyChain is a decentralized application for verifying educational and professional credentials using blockchain technology.
+CredLink is a decentralized application for verifying educational and professional credentials using blockchain technology.

 ## Features